 When CCAC found this girl, they said it was a 'saving grace' that she survived... thus, her name, Saving Grace.She was found malnourished trying to feed a litter of pups and under-socialized.
 She had trust issues with humans and a fear of other dogs.
 Hope' Chest was able to help her slowly gain weight and help her to trust humans.
 After approximately 5 months, she was placed in foster care where she lived with other dogs and received canine socialization training.
 There she blossomed into the sweet, kissable Gracie that everyone has come to love.

 Saving Grace After

 Grace has been adopted by her foster mom who loves her with all her heart.
 She is now known more as "Princess Grace" because of her desire to greet and and give kisses to every human she meets in the community.
 She is now happy and health and volunteers as a Hope's Chest Ambassador attending events to help people understand how resilient these animals can be.

-Bobbie arrived at Hope Animal Hospital as a cruelty/neglect case from CCAC.
+Bobbie arrived at Hope's Chest as a cruelty/neglect case from CCAC.
 She had been hit by a fire truck and had multiple fractures and nerve damage of the right front leg.
 The leg had to be amputated due to the severity of the injury but in no time she was running and playing like it never happened.

 Bobbie has been adopted by a wonderful family that gives her all of the love and attention she craves.
 She is a highly energetic girl that loves to run and play even with 3 legs.
 It just goes to show how adaptable and resilient animals can be after traumatic injury.